ahoirg/JSONSchemaDiscovery/README.md

       ```
       - Note: After the step 7, the Docker terminal will open directly at /usr/src/app.
 If you have changed the directory, make sure to navigate back to /usr/src/app before running the command.
    - This will start the JSON Schema Extraction Tool within the container.
-   - Open a web browser on your local machine and navigate to `http://localhost:4200/`
+   - Open a web browser on your local device and navigate to `http://localhost:4200/`
    - This should load the user interface of the JSON Schema Extraction Tool, allowing you to interact with it.
 9. **Optional: Checking the Database**:
    This step is optional.
-If you wish to inspect the database within the Docker container, you can do so using either MongoDB Compass on your local machine or the mongo shell inside the container.
+If you wish to inspect the database within the Docker container, you can do so using either MongoDB Compass on your local device or the mongo shell inside the container.
-   - If MongoDB Compass is installed on your local machine, you can connect to the database at `mongodb://localhost:27017`
+   - If MongoDB Compass is installed on your local device, you can connect to the database with `mongodb://localhost:27017`
-   - To use the mongo shell within the Docker container, enter the command mongo in the container's shell ("root@54b5e0d86a73:/usr/src/app# mongo")
+   - To use the mongo shell within the Docker container, enter the mongo shell with the command : ` mongo `
-      mongo shell commands: , "show dbs", "use jsonschemadiscovery", "show collections"
+      - mongo shell commands: , "show dbs", "use jsonschemadiscovery", "show collections"

-   You can learn how to use the project by continuing in the **2)Using The Project** section.
+   You can learn how to use the project by continuing in the [2.
+Using the Project](#2-using-the-project) section.

 ---

 ## 1.2) Local Usage Instructions

+**Note**: If you are trying the project in a Docker container, you should skip this instruction.
+Proceed directly to [2.
+Using the Project](#2-using-the-project) section.

 1. **What you need installed to run this project**
    * [NodeJS](http://nodejs.org)
    * [Mongo DB](https://www.mongodb.org)

-2) **Install all dependencies**: After clone the repo to your local machine, in project's folder:
+2) **Install all dependencies**: After clone the repo to your local device, in project's folder:
 - Install global dependencies:
     * [Angular CLI](https://cli.angular.io/) `npm install -g @angular/cli`
     * [Typescript](https://www.typescriptlang.org/) `npm install -g typescript`

 - Install project dependencies running:
+     ```
+     npm install -f @types/ws@8.5.4
+     ```
      ```
      npm install
      ```